yyao007/rshell/README.md

 2. The order of the files may act different from the GNU ls.
 Cases like `ls ./ ..` will display the `..` directory first which actually should display the current folder first.

+3. The `fg` and `bg` commands cannot handle any flags so that they can only bring back the newest background job.

 ## Known bugs
 * If you type any connector in the beginning of the command and then append another connector, such as `|| |` `&& &|`  `;;` `||||`, then rshell will report an error saying cannot start with connectors which actually should be reported as a syntax error. **(FIXED)**

 * When you run the ls command with `-l` flag many times on the hammer server, an unexpected error of "do_ypcall: clnt_call: RPC: Unable to send; errno = Operation not permitted" will appear.

 * When using the `<<<` operator, if there's a connector inside of a pair of double quotes, rshell will detect that connector rather than regard it as a part of the string.

+* When the command is `./do | ls` while `./do` is a while loop which will output a string every second, then the pipe would last here for a second then continue to the next command prompt.
+If the user types ctrl+Z when the pipe pauses there, that signal would cause rshell to exit.

 * Upon this time, rshell will not crash during runtime.
 If anyone can find a bug that would crash my rshell, please let me know and I will be appreciated.